-The Commonwealth Distinguished Award is given to a man or woman who has exemplified a life of holiness and integrity and who has been creative and innovative in serving our jurisdiction and his/her local church.
+The Commonwealth Distinguished Award is given to a man or woman who has exemplified a life of holiness and integrity.
+Also, one who has been creative and innovative in serving our jurisdiction and his/her local church.

-The Mother Neanza Z. Jones Award is named in honor of the late wife of Bishop Jones, Sr. This award is given to a woman who has exemplified the ideals of Christian womanhood and who is hospitable and warm, and who is like the woman described in Proverbs 31.
+The Mother Neanza Z. Jones Award is named in honor of the late wife of Bishop Jones, Sr. This award is given to a woman who has exemplified the ideals of Christian womanhood, who is hospitable, warm, and who is like the woman described in Proverbs 31.

-The Mother Irene A. Oakley Award is named after the founding director of the committee.
-She was a wife, a pastor; and was selfless, loyal and faithful as she served the leadership of our jurisdiction.
-It is given to a man or woman who demonstrates the selflessness, loyalty and faithfulness of the late Mother Oakley.
+Mother Irene A. Oakley is the founding director of the BBJR committee.
+Mother Oakley was a trailblazer in the Commonwealth.
+The was the wife of the late Bishop B. M. Oakley, who shattered a glass ceiling by succeeding him as pastor.
+Mother Oakley was loyal selfless and faithful as she served the leadership of our jurisdiction.
+This award is given to a man or woman who demonstrates the loyalty, selflessness, and faithfulness of the late Mother Oakley.

-The May King (initiated in 2012, and also a surprise to the recipient) is given to a gentleman among us who have demonstrated hospitality and warmth and a good sense of humor.
+The May King (initiated in 2012, and also a surprise to the recipient) is given to a gentleman among us who has demonstrated hospitality, warmth and a good sense of humor.

 The highlight of the annual dinner has been the awarding of Scholarships to those graduating high school seniors, who are active members of our jurisdictional churches, and who are going on to institutions of higher education.
 In the 15 years that he served as our jurisdictional leader, Bishop Benjamin Ravenel, Sr. placed special emphasis on providing substantial financial assistance to our young people.
 We have been able to present such assistance to more than 400 graduating seniors.
 We have awarded more than $350,000.00 in grants.